 A donor advised fund is a philanthropic partnership between Rose Foundation for Communities and the Environment and the donor.
 In developing this relationship and administering a donor advised fund, the Foundation’s goal is to help the donor define, implement and realize their own unique philanthropic vision.
 Using parameters developed in consultation with the donor, the Foundation develops funding recommendations tailored to each donor’s personal interests.
-Donors receive an annual report detailing the status of their fund, and outlining any grant awards or other funds disbursed, as well as administrative costs.
+Donors receive regular reports detailing the status of their fund, and outlining any grant awards or other funds disbursed, as well as administrative costs.

 In any donor advised fund, and as required by charitable law, Rose Foundation’s Board of Directors must retain ultimate discretion over final grant decisions.